-- 1.7 In May 2022 the Government published its Levelling Up & Regeneration Bill, which contains proposals to change both the development plan and management system.
+- 1.9 In May 2022 the Government published its Levelling Up & Regeneration Bill, which contains proposals to change both the development plan and management system.
 Neighbourhood plans remain a strong part of that system, but, like Local Plans, would have to avoid repeating or conflicting with national development management policies.
-There are also changes to the 'basic conditions' proposed in respect of judging general conformity with the development plan. - 1.8 It is not known how long the Bill will take to enact, nor the extent to which its first proposals will survive Parliament scrutiny.
-Should the Act and other Regulations come into force soon after the Neighbourhood Plan is made, then the Town Council may review the Plan to ensure the town remains well planned.
+There are also changes to the 'basic conditions' proposed in respect of judging general conformity with the development plan. - 1.10 It is not known how long the Bill will take to enact, nor the extent to which its first proposals will survive Parliamentary scrutiny.
+Should the Act and other Regulations come into force soon after the Neighbourhood Plan is made, then the Town Council may review the Plan to consider the extent to which new legislation might necessitate future modifications to the Plan in order that it remains effective.

-The Pre-Submission Plan
+Pre-Submission Stage Consultation